Best Entry Level Ski Jacket

 Ski wear in general, and ski jackets in particular, are all about managing the conditions.
 It seems obvious then to say that the ski jacket you need really depends on the conditions you will be skiing in.
 That is, the weather, altitude and even variety of snow you will be encountering are important to consider.
 For beginner’s, however, things are not usually very complicated.

 There are three things you want from a beginner ski jacket.
 You want to feel comfortable, you want to feel warm and you want to stay dry.
-To stay cool after a run when you have built up a sweat, jackets often have sips in the armpits to allow cooling off.
+To stay cool after a ski run or nordic sprint when you have built up a sweat, jackets often have sips in the armpits to allow cooling off.
+Be sure that the jacket works well with your preferred base layer, because they will really work together as a system.
 Other things to look out for are the practical aspects of being on the slopes.
 Inside pockets that can keep personal property safe and prevent them from freezing is important these days, especially if you are taking your phone, for example, onto the slopes.
-You can never have too many pockets.
+You can never have too many pockets especially ones that zip.
+Finally, it is nice to have a pocket and a loop for your lift ticket.
+You will want easy access for the person checking lift tickets to view or scan them.

 Fit is a personal thing, but the focus here should be on comfort, so make sure you’ve found a jacket that is comfortable.
 Remember, you could be out on the slopes in it for a long time.
-Of course, the final concern is look, but that should not be put ahead of comfort or performance.
-We all want to look good, so it’s not a bad thing to choose a jacket you like the style or color of as long as it covers all the other things it needs to.
+Of course, everyone wants to look good, but that should not be put ahead of comfort or performance.
+We all want to look good, so once you have found a jacket that works for your needs, go ahead and choose the look that is right for you.
 Even with this information, the market is vast with so many options, and it can be quite daunting.
 With that in mind, below are some of the best jackets out there for beginners right now.

 Patagonia Powslayer Jacket.
 We picked out the Powslayer Jacket, but Patagonia has a reputation for making some of the best outerwear you can buy and their whole range is excellent.
 The Powslayer has a slightly tailored fit that avoids the boxy look that many insulated jackets end up having but still maintains a relaxed fit for ease of movement, offering the best of both worlds.